MicrosoftDocs/power-automate-docs/articles/desktop-flows/link-pad-flow-portal.md

 ---

-# Trigger a desktop flow from another flow
+# Trigger a desktop flow from a cloud flow

 ## Prerequisites